wesdean/webpack-primer/tutorial/hello-llama.md

 ## Hello, Llama!

-Node does not recognize all the ES6 features we will be using, so we will need to install Babel to convert our ES6 code to ES5 during the bundling process.
+Node does not recognize all the ES6 features we will be using, so we will need to install Babel to transpile our ES6 code to ES5 during the bundling process.

 The Babel loader requires Webpack to be installed locally to the app, so let's take care of that.